 The Round Rock City Council has made neighborhood revitalization and protection a top priority.
-The Tool Lending Center (TLC) is an effort by Neighborhood Services Coordinator Joe Brehm toward that goal that launched in April 2014.
+The Tool Lending Center (TLC) is an effort toward that goal by Neighborhood Services that launched in April 2014.

 The TLC allows residents the opportunity to check out tools and other implements to keep their neighborhoods beautiful and healthy.

 The TLC was made possible by the Round Rock Home Depot donating $6,250 worth of tools.

 The Tool Lending Center is designed to be deployed for organized projects such as neighborhood cleanups or other beautification projects where volunteers (scouts, church groups, school groups, etc.) are organized and available.